 At a recent event, we brought three people who we collaborate with together to think about collaboration from different angles.
 Here we share some of the learning.

 We started our journey with psychological safety.
 Team coaching offers a lot here and Steph Wheeler, who we collaborate with, offered insights into the role that LEGO® SERIOUS PLAY® in particular can have.

 Referring to Amy Edmonson, who coined psychology safety, Steph reminded us that it is “a shared belief amongst individuals as to whether it is safe to engage in interpersonal risk-taking”.
 What we described about the dynamic of client and advisor involves risk.
 Lots of elements of LEGO® SERIOUS PLAY® – building positive emotions, sharing stories, metaphors, externalizing emotion – all help to build psychological safety.

 The process fosters individual time to speak.
 It works because there is no one expert in the room.
 It forces people to listen.
 Participants see people human-to-human.

-In legal design client and advisor come to the table as equals.
+In legal design clients and advisors come to the table as equals.
 Clients understand their businesses better than the lawyers and the lawyers have the supporting legal knowledge to create the end result.
-There is focus on listening.
+There is a focus on listening.